 You can still have a strong Australian flavoured garden and use a mix of plants from all over the world, together with natives.
 The key is that they need to have similar abilities to thrive in your conditions.

-Emphasise a sense of the sunburnt country we live in by incorporating natives in gorgeous warm tones, as landscaper Fiona Brockhoff has done in her Sorrento garden.
-With the home nestled into a sand-dune setting, she’s chosen seaside flavoured hardscaping materials like limestone walls, gravel terraces and shell-grit pathways, combined with a coastal planting.
+Emphasise a sense of the sunburnt, beachside land we live in by incorporating natives in gorgeous warm tones.
+Take inspo from landscaper Fiona Brockhoff’s Sorrento coastal native garden, nestled into its sand-dune setting.
+She’s chosen coastal-flavoured hardscaping materials, like limestone walls, gravel terraces and shell-grit pathways.

-You can go with a minimalist, modern look with natives too, as they not only come in bright colours or soft muted natural colours but also in black, grey and silvery tones.
-One such monochromatic species is Banksia integrifolia, a native tree that is hardy thrives in a coastal climate and attracts plenty of birds.
+You can go with a minimalist, modern look with natives too.
+They not only come in bright colours or soft muted natural colours but also in black, grey and silvery tones.
+One such monochromatic species is Banksia integrifolia.
+This is a native tree that is hardy, thrives in a coastal climate and attracts plenty of birds.

 A rustic, weathered look for garden furniture works really well in native gardens.
-Here, amongst a planting of Banksia serrata, Lomandra tanika and Westringia fruticose, a rusty corten steel firepit sits beside a natural timber stool and recycled railway sleepers forming a low retaining wall.
+For instance, just set up a rusty Corten steel firepit and surround with tree stump seating.
+In keeping with the worn and weathered vibe, you might consider something like recycled railway sleepers to form a low retaining wall.